ChaosGroup/cg2_2014_demo/README.md

 benchmark build directions
 --------------------------
 To get results relevant to the 1st table use commit 474efe0 from branch `master`.
-Detailed direction for getting results relevant to the 2nd table:
+Detailed directions for getting results relevant to the 2nd table:
 ```
 $ sudo apt-get install --no-install-recommends libhwloc-dev # this is optional as pocl 1.5 has alternative means to collect hw info than via libhwloc
 $ sudo apt-get install build-essential llvm-8-dev llvm-8 clang-8 libclang-8-dev libpng-dev cmake pkg-config